-1. Welcomes the progress made by the Global Mountain Biodiversity Assessment (GMBA) of DIVERSITAS in developing, in cooperation with the Global Biodiversity Information Facility, a thematic mountain portal to make available geo-referenced databases and allow searches for primary biodiversity data in a mountain-specific context and invites GMBA and other relevant organizations to regularly update the thematic portal and make the information widely available in various formats;
+1. Notes with appreciation the progress made by the Global Mountain Biodiversity Assessment (GMBA) of DIVERSITAS in developing, in cooperation with the Global Biodiversity Information Facility, a thematic mountain portal to make available geo-referenced databases and allow searches for primary biodiversity data in a mountain-specific context and invites the Global Mountain Biodiversity Assessment and other relevant organizations to regularly update the thematic portal and make the information widely available in various formats;

-2. Invites Parties, other Governments, relevant organizations and indigenous and local communities to collect and update information periodically, inter alia, for the use in the thematic portal to monitor the changes and disseminate information on:
+2. Invites Parties, other Governments, relevant organizations and indigenous and local communities to collect and update information periodically, inter alia, for use in the thematic portal to monitor the changes and disseminate information on:

-(a) Mountain biological diversity including on sites of biological, ecological and socio-economic importance, in particular the mountain biosphere reserves, on ecosystem services, on endangered and endemic species, and on genetic resources including in particular genetic resources for food and agriculture;
+(a) Mountain biological diversity including on sites of biological, ecological and socio-economic importance, in particular the mountain biosphere reserves, on ecosystem services, on endangered and endemic species, and on genetic resources, including, in particular, genetic resources for food and agriculture;

-(b) Related traditional knowledge and cultural dimensions of mountain biodiversity;
+(b) Related traditional knowledge and cultural dimensions of mountain biological diversity;